-Before initiating the file transfer, the security appliance check available Flash memory.
+Before initiating the file transfer, the security appliance checks available flash memory.
 If there is not enough available space, the security appliance terminates the SCP connection.
-If you are overwriting a file in Flash memory, you still need to have enough free space for the file being copied to the security appliance.
+If you are overwriting a file in flash memory, you still need to have enough free space for the file being copied to the security appliance.
 The SCP process copies the file to a temporary file first, then copies the temporary file over the file being replaced.
-If you do not have enough space in Flash to hold the file being copied and the file being overwritten, the security appliance terminates the SCP connection.
+If you do not have enough space in flash memory to hold the file being copied and the file being overwritten, the security appliance terminates the SCP connection.